-Israel barring 2 US congresswomen from visiting country
+Israel bans entry to outspoken US congresswomen

 Tlaib and Omar have also been the target of repeated attacks by President Donald Trump in recent months, including a series of racist tweets on July 14 in which he said they should "go back" to the "broken" countries they came from.
 Both are U.S. citizens and Tlaib was born in the United States.
 The two are members of the so-called "Squad" of newly-elected left-wing Democrats, along with Reps.
 Alexandria Ocasio-Cortez of New York and Ayanna Pressley of Massachusetts.

+American Jewish organizations had objected to barring the two Democrats from entering the country.
+The American Jewish Congress said that despite Omar and Tlaib's planned "propaganda exercise," it believed that "the costs in the U.S. of barring the entry of two members of Congress may prove even higher than the alternative."

-Politicians and former diplomats spoke out against barring the congresswomen from visiting following an unconfirmed report that Israel had resolved to bar Omar and Tlaib from entering the country.
+Politicians and former diplomats also spoke out against barring the congresswomen from visiting.

 Former U.S. Ambassador to Israel Dan Shapiro wrote on Twitter that the decision to bar their entry "harms Israel's standing in the U.S., boosts BDS."